az123zx123/hkust-2048/README.md

 - I have to make changes directly to `main.css` instead of `main.scss`, because compiling the original `main.scss` does not reproduce the original `main.css`.

 ### License
-PhD 2048 is licensed under the [GNU General Public License](https://github.com/ymfa/phd-2048/blob/master/LICENSE.txt).
+HKUST 2048 is licensed under the [GNU General Public License](https://github.com/ymfa/phd-2048/blob/master/LICENSE.txt).